 Extended abstract: connections are made within a topic and beyond

 Their taxonomy enabled them to distinguish students’ depth of understanding of different topics by classifying the nature of responses to probes.
 There are close similarities with the different structures of attention described earlier.
-One significant difference is that the levels are seen as progressive, whereas the attention states are non-sequential: sometimes attention shifts rapidly between states, though at other times its structure remains relatively constant for a few minutes.
+One significant difference is that the levels are seen as progressive, whereas the attention states we have described are non-sequential: sometimes attention shifts rapidly between states, though at other times its structure remains relatively constant for a few minutes.

 Halford (e.g. 1999) has similarly tackled the issue of progressive structural complexity from a developmental point of view.
 He proposes that the development of intelligence is characterized by dealing with relations not just between two things but several, and eventually relations between simpler relations.
 For teaching purposes, an arithmetic of structural complexity such as is proposed by Biggs, Collis and Halford serves as a reminder that as students encompass more concepts, and develop a maturity in the use of concepts, their attention expands to encompass more than simple associative links and connections.
 They become more what we are calling ‘structurally aware’ and hence, with experience, more likely to respond structurally in the future.
 What is of interest here is that these approaches do not distinguish between procedures and concepts.
 They focus on complexity of structure from which, we argue, both conceptual understanding and procedural competence can emerge.

-Five Strands of Mathematical Proficiency

 In a recent fresh attempt to delineate key components of mathematical proficiency, Kilpatrick and colleagues (Kilpatrick et al., 2001, p.
 117) proposed five intertwined strands: adaptive reasoning, strategic competence, conceptual understanding, productive disposition and procedural fluency.
 They include comprehension of mathematical concepts, operations and relations under the heading of conceptual understanding, which can be interpreted to include both relationships between mathematical concepts, relationships among concepts, theorems and procedures, and structural awareness.
 Procedural fluency includes both facility in using procedures and a repertoire of procedures to use, or in the terms used here, of actions to be initiated based on core awarenesses.
 A productive disposition is encouraged where students are stimulated to use their own powers, including using structural awareness and memory to re-construct (and re-member) rather than relying solely on rote memory for formulae and procedures.
 Furthermore, their reasoning is more likely to be adaptive where there is greater flexibility, in contrast to the limitations of training in specific behaviour following taught procedures on ritualized exercises.
 Again, procedural fluency is more likely where the guidance as to what procedures to invoke is informed by structural awareness rather than simply by surface features of tasks.

 Productive Thinking